medovina/MarioAI/README.md

 - collect a flower: __100__ points
 - finish the level by reaching the Princess: __500__ points

+## Difficulty levels
+You can run the game at various levels of difficulty:

+- LEVEL_0_FLAT: flat ground, empty
+- LEVEL_1_JUMPING: hills, no creatures
+- LEVEL_2_GOOMBAS: adds Goombas
+- LEVEL_3_TUBES: adds tubes with dangerous flowers
+- LEVEL_4_SPIKIES: adds Spikies
+- LEVEL_5_KOOPAS: adds Koopas (green turtles)
+- LEVEL_6_FULL_GAME: the normal game with coins, mushrooms, flowers, etc.
+- LEVEL_7_FULL_GAME_HARD: an extra challenge
+- LEVEL_8_FULL_GAME_EXTRA_HARD: even tougher

+By default, the game runs at difficulty level 6.
+You can specify a different level on the command line using the -level option.

+Levels 0 - 5 are __training levels__ that have fewer features than the normal game.
+They are probably not so interesting to play from the keyboard.
+However, if you are writing an agent that plays the game, you may wish to try it on each of these levels in succession.

 ## Agent API

+The package agents.examples contains several sample agents, which you may wish to study as a starting point.

 Here is the [documentation](https://ksvi.mff.cuni.cz/~dingle/2019/ai/mario/html/index.html) for the API you can use to build agents to play the game.